2026-06-05

 What happens as offered load rises

 One wrinkle visible on the left of the chart: the mutex p99.9 curve has a hump at very low offered load — its tail is worse at 100 kHz than at 1 MHz.
 This is the consumer sleeping deeper between items.
-Longer idle periods let the kernel deschedule the consumer thread further (and on Zen 2 with performance governor, even let it slide into shallower C-states), so wake-up cost on the next item is larger.
+Longer idle periods let the kernel deschedule the consumer thread further (and on Zen 2 with performance governor, even let it slide into deeper C-states), so wake-up cost on the next item is larger.
 It's a known property of condvar-based queues and an additional argument against them for sporadic workloads.

 Throughput